malin-nilsson/Mindfully/README.md

 # Meditation app
-For this React project I wanted to explore Firebase for storage, authentication and authorization and I also wanted to implement a headless CMS to handle new content for the site.
+For this React project I wanted to explore Firebase for storage, authentication and authorization and practice implementing a headless CMS to handle new content for the site.
+I also also wanted to revisit Cypress for some testing.

-Users can track their progress and see details about their previous meditations 🏆 and also save favorite meditations ❤️.
-End-to-end tests were implemented using Cypress.
+Users can track their progress and see details about their previous meditations 🏆 and also save favorite meditations ❤️

 https://bit.ly/3ZEyaMG